bnjmntmm/bnjmntmm/README.md

 Student and aspiring Game Dev from Hamburg
 -----------------------------

-I'm studying computer science with a focus on game development and interest in ML
+I'm studying computer science with a focus on game development

 * 🌍  I'm based in Hamburg
 * 🖥️  See my Games at [Itch](https://bnjmntmm.itch.io)